 Task cards are a great resource for practicing different skills, topics, and subjects.
 If you are like me, you have started to collect a number of them and need a way to store them so they are easy to access and continue to use repeatedly.
+This post will show you great ways that you can organize task cards and make them easier to use.

 After all, you spent the money on the ink and cardstock to print them.
 Then the time to cut them out and laminate them.
 They should be easy to grab and “kid resistant” so you can use them for years to come!